TheDarkHorseUprising/Trespass/README.md

 # Trespass
-A php backdoor complete a python 3 attacker client.
+A php backdoor complete a python3 attacker client.

 # Options-You can view these at any time by typing help.
  1. make/overwrite file(1 line)